 Clay raw materials for cement production

 According to the classification used in a cement industry, clay raw materials are qualified to the law raw materials group.
-Law raw materials contain <42% CaO (<75% CaCO3), normal raw materials contain 42-45% CaO (75-80% CaCO3) and high raw materials contain >45% CaO (>80% CaCO3).
+The law raw materials contain <42% CaO (<75% CaCO3), the normal raw materials contain 42-45% CaO (75-80% CaCO3) and the high raw materials contain >45% CaO (>80% CaCO3).

 The advancements in a development and current exploitation of the clay raw materials for cement production are relatively low.
-This is due to the two main factors: (1) at the stage of the documentation and exploitation of deposits of raw materials for cement industry the aim is to optimize the composition of raw material which reduces the necessity of the composition correction; (2) as a law raw material there are often waste raw materials used: the dust, the ashes, the blust furnace slag and others – they replace the natural raw materials.
+Already at the stage of the documentation and exploitation of the raw materials for the cement industry deposits, the aim is to optimize the raw material composition.
+It reduces the necessity of the composition correction.
+There are also the waste raw materials widely used: the dusts, the ashes, the blust furnace slags, the clayey mining wastes and others.

 Lithologically the explored deposits of raw materials for the cement industry represent mainly clays and clayslates, but also loams, loesses and silts.

-Anticipated economic resources of clay raw materials deposits for the cement production as of the edn of 2018 amount to 279.641 million tonnes.
-They increased by 2.429 million tonnes (0.9%) in comparison with 2017 (Table 1).
+The anticipated economic resources of clay raw materials deposits for the cement production as of the end of 2019 amount to 279.458 million tonnes.
+They decreased by 0.183 million tonnes (0.1%) in comparison with 2018 (Table 1).